Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Distinguishing the underlying cause, whether it's fear, discomfort, or annoyance is vital for owners to decide the right course of action.
+Distinguishing the underlying cause, whether it's fear, discomfort, or annoyance, is vital for owners to decide the right course of action.
 An important note: Growling needs to be addressed quickly.
-A delay in doing so, creates a viscous cycle that may be more hard to eradicate.
+A delay in doing so creates a vicious cycle that may be harder to eradicate.
 It is important to change the dog's emotional response to whatever triggers the growling in the first place.

 Let's look at a few examples.